-Prior to 1968, Extension Guides wore the special Promise badge shown, which was similar to that for Air Rangers, but had lilac coloured enamel rather than the sky blue of the Air Ranger badge - they can be easily confused.
+Prior to 1968, Extension Guides wore the special Promise badge shown, which was similar to that for Air Rangers, but had lilac coloured enamel rather than the sky blue of the Air Ranger badge - they can be very similar and easily confused.
 There was also a special First Class badge which they could gain, and special Cords - originally in mauve, later in blue.
 Those who were able, were allowed to work for the green or red First Class badge instead if they wished.
 Those who did red First Class could be eligible for gaining Queen's Guide, which mauve or blue cords did not allow

 A special range of interest badges was available for Extension Guides.
 In 1939 these badges were:

 Ambulance, Collector, Gardener, Handicraft, Hostess, Language (for the deaf), Observer, Sick Nurse, Sportswoman and Thrift

-These had mauve edges rather than green, to differentiate from the regular Guide badges.
-This did not preclude extension Guides from earning the mainstream badges too - for some badges (such as craft) testers were usually far stricter with the Extension Guides, because they had higher expectations of Extension Guides' ability at handicraft than those in ordinary units - expectations which were usually met, with pride!
+These initially had mauve stitching, later blue, rather than green - to differentiate from the regular Guide badges.
+This did not preclude extension Guides from earning the mainstream badges too - for some badges (such as craft) testers were usually far stricter with the Extension Guides, because they had higher expectations of Extension Guides' ability at handicraft than of those in ordinary units - expectations which were usually met, with pride!